-The final ranking will be published about a month from now, in early February.
+The final ranking will be published in early March.
 Today’s preliminary ranking are meant to give investors time to feed back about any missing data.
-You can use this data submission template and send any queries to [email protected] by 31st January.
+You can use this data submission template and send any queries to [email protected] by 15th February.

 A practical ranking

 In the past, the prominence rank has focussed on European Seed and Series A round investors.
-This year, we’re introducing a global ranking too.
+This year, Europe has been expanded to EMEA, and we’ve introducing a global ranking too.
 Venture capital is increasingly borderless, after all.
 This only relates to the location of the investments.
 Both rankings are agnostic about the location of the investor.
 The global ranking looks at both investments and investors globally.
-Meanwhile, the European ranking continues to count only European investments.
+Meanwhile, the EMEA ranking continues to count only EMEA investments.